DevonCasey/nmf_practice/pair.md

 ## Assignment:

 For this assignment, we will apply the NMF algorithm to our corpus of NYT articles to discover latent topics.
 The NYT sections are great, but they are somewhat arbitrarily defined.
 Let us see what insights we can mine out of our corpus!
+We will be starting with our bag of words matrix.
+You may use the [CountVectorizer](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) from scikit-learn (or Tfidf).
+You have computed bag of words enough times to know it forwards and backwards.
+Use the same 1405 articles we have been using all along now.

 ### Implementing NMF